"How do you generate word of mouth? Excellence, of course." Tom Peters

 DP: Circadia has a bar.
 They also have a conference room.

 DP: I've got to tell you, Starbucks is such a smart company.
 They did a deal with Compaq Computer and they did a deal with Microsoft to provide wireless Internet connections at huge numbers of the Starbucks facilities.

 Starbucks is really in the commercial real estate business.
 I think that they understand that.
 I'm not sure anybody—including their competitors—understands that.
 So I do think that these things will happen, and I do think that some of these new companies and new industries will happen.

-where to buy viagra with paypal You mention that Generation X doesn't have enough warm bodies.
+You mention that Generation X doesn't have enough warm bodies.
 So we of the baby-boomer generation are going to be needed to work when we ought to be retiring.
 I always figured I'd be working way into my old age.
 I enjoy working, though, and as long as I don't have to lift pianos when I'm 80, that'll be okay.
 But now I see that, really, I don't have any choice, because there won't be enough of the younger people to do the work.

 DP: You're going to have a choice.
 You're actually going to have incredible bargaining power.

 They're going to be calling the 70-year-olds out of the bull pen.
 And that's great.
 That's great for 70-year-olds.
 Baby boomers are going to have some pretty serious bargaining power in the work place.
 Remember, though, that we're really talking about the so-called industrial world, where you have this pretty dramatic drop-off in fertility.
 That's not true of the so-called developing world.

 DP: So who knows?
 If countries like India—

 That's true.
 All of this work goes to India.
 Right?
 It's already being all outsourced over there.